 Isle Royale National Park, Michigan

-Isle Royale National Park is only accessible by boat or seaplane, which explains why this gorgeous, isolated archipelago of islands in Lake Superior sees just 16,000 visitors per year.
+Isle Royale National Park is only accessible by boat or seaplane, which explains why this gorgeous, isolated archipelago of islands in Lake Superior sees just 25,000 visitors per year.
 The misty main island, Isle Royale, is the perfect place to retreat from civilization.
-There are no roads here, and wheeled vehicles -- including bikes -- are not permitted in the park.
+There are no roads here, and wheeled vehicles -- including bikes -- are not permitted in the park (except for wheelchairs).